 14 Needle knitters are the perfect needles for those who want to avoid damaging their fabric.
 These are the sizes that will give you a clean cut, but they’re not universal – instead, use these as starting point to go wider or narrower from there based on what feels comfortable in your hands.

 When shopping for a new set of towels, make sure you buy ones with rigid stabilizers.
 This is because they provide the most support and durability when it comes time to dry off after getting out from underwater or wet sand.

 Alternative of Stabilizer

-The best way to prevent an embroiderer’s headache is by using the right stabilizer.
-If you know that your towel will be on display, some people prefer tear-away ones because they leave less residue behind and can be ripped away after stitching together two pieces of fabric with bias binding before starting work.
+The best way to prevent an embroiderer’s headache is to use the right stabilizer.
+If you know that your towel will be on display, some people prefer tear-away ones because they leave less residue and can be ripped away after stitching together two pieces of fabric with bias binding before starting work.

-To ensure that your stitches stay in place, it is important to use a water-soluble topping.
-Apply this over the surface of whatever design you’re making, and then remove it when sewed with our machine!
-The clear plastic material can easily peel off without any residue left behind on either towel or garment; tear off what needs applying next time around–you’ll thank yourself later!
+To ensure that your stitches stay in place, it is essential to use a water-soluble topping.
+Apply this over the surface of whatever design you’re making, and then remove it when sewn with our machine!
+The transparent plastic material can easily peel off without any residue left on either towel or garment; tear off what needs applying next time around–you’ll thank yourself later.

 ‘Float’ your Embroidery.

 Try floating it above when you get to the point where your towel is too thick for hoop-rolling.

 One important thing to remember when trying floating material is that it’s very lightweight and delicate.
 So, for your layers, stay put without any adhesive spray on hand, or if using pins instead of adhesives, then use caution.